LibertyDSNP/spec/pages/Messages/Overview.md

 ### DSNP Announcement

-These announcements would be serialized, compressed where feasible, and emitted in the log event as the `DSNPData` field.
+These announcements would be added to batch files for announcement on the blockchain.

-For details on how messages are serialized, see [DSNP Message Serialization](/Messages/Serialization)

 #### Broadcast